 The response is sometimes returned as SERVICE PACK 3 instead of Service Pack 3.
 In other words, in all caps case instead of initial caps.
 The installer reads this data in a case-sensitive fashion and it fails.

-To get around this, you'll need
+To get around this, you'll need to modify the operatingSystemServicePack attribute manually:

 - Run ADSIEDIT.MSC from the command line or the Start -> Run dialog box.
 If ADSIEDIT.MSC isn't installed, it's available in the Windows 2000 Resource Kit or in a number of places online (e.g., www.dynawell.com).
 You'll need to manually register ADSIEDIT.DLL using REGSVR32 before you can use ADSIEDIT.MSC.